Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 - Continuous ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of lead-containing soil or plants in contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
 In veterinary medicine, this can affect food, water, toys, or the environment. areas

-Special risk groups include hunting dogs that may come into contact with lead ammunition during hunting, as well as curious young animals with pronounced exploratory behavior.
-Free-roaming cats in industrially contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
-In veterinary medicine, this can affect food, water, toys, or the environment. areas also have an increased risk.
-Additionally, grooming in cats can lead to the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. intake of lead particles that have accumulated in their fur.
+Particularly at risk are hunting dogs that may come into contact with lead ammunition during hunting, as well as curious young animals with pronounced exploratory behavior.
+Outdoor cats in industrially polluted areas also have an increased risk.
+In addition, grooming in cats can lead to oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+In veterinary medicine, many treatments are administered orally. intake of lead particles that have settled in the fur.

 Mechanism of action